a-boring-man/Ft_Printf/README.md

 Early Project of 42 school.

-The goal was to partially recreate the printf function from C thus learning how to handle call to a function with a variable number of argument.
+The goal was to implement a subset of the printf function's functionality, and learn how to handle call to a function with a variable number of argument.

-We could use our previously make library but only if we recreated it calling it's Makefile
+We were allow to use our previously made library, but only after recreating it by calling its Makefile.